input-output-hk/io-sim/CONTRIBUTING.md

 # Releases

 The major version of `io-sim`, `io-classes`, `strict-stm` and `si-timers` packages are kept in sync.
-This means that if any of the packages introduces a breaking change all major version SHOULD be bumped.
+This means that if any of the packages introduce a breaking change all major versions SHOULD be bumped.
 The minor versions are kept independent.
 The `io-classes-mtl` is still experimental and thus it's not following that principle.

-The drawback is that if you declare `io-classes ^>= 0.x` then you will need to bump it when new version of `io-sim` is published (even if there are no changes in `io-classes`).
-The con is that you just need to declare version of `io-classes` to have a consistent ecosystem of the four packages.
+The drawback is that if you declare `io-classes ^>= 0.x` then you will need to bump it when a new version of `io-sim` is published (even if there are no changes in `io-classes`).
+The con is that you just need to declare the version of `io-classes` to have a consistent ecosystem of the four packages.

 # Tips